Is Domestic Violence a Crime in Utah?

 Is Domestic Violence a Separate Crime Under Utah Law?

 Utah has no crime called “domestic violence” or “domestic assault.”
 Instead, Utah uses the general criminal laws for assault and other violent crimes.
 However, the Utah Code of Criminal Procedure sets aside special rules under the Cohabitant Abuse Procedures Act to enhance the penalties for a domestic violence offense and give police and courts additional powers to punish these offenses.
+Essentially, domestic crimes are the same as any other crime, but they are committed in a domestic setting between cohabitants.

 Section 77-36-1 and the following sections deal with how the government can treat crimes committed against other adults in the household.
 This means that a crime can be counted as a “domestic violence” crime if it is committed against any adult in the household, including the following: